Why Is My Puppy Or Kitten A Runt?

 Do Runts And Small Offspring Occur That Have Nothing To Do With The Youngster’s Genes?

 There are many causes of smaller-than-normal puppies and kittens that have nothing at all to do with their genetics.
 Here are the most common ones:

 A Puppy or Kitten’s Position in Its Mother’s Womb = Intrauterine Position

 There are other things that are not always uniform in the womb while a kitten or puppy is developing.
 Male embryos naturally grow larger than female embryos due to the larger amount of testosterone being produced in their bodies.
 Male embryos actually exude that hormone into their surroundings.
-That leaked testosterone is known to increase the size of female embryos that are next to them, so they grow a bit larger too (that extra testosterone might even affect that female puppy’s or kitten’s later reproductive potential ie, its reproductive tract anatomy and fertility ) (ref1, ref2)
+That leaked testosterone is known to increase the size of female embryos that are next to them, so they grow a bit larger too.
+That extra testosterone might even affect that female puppy’s or kitten’s later reproductive potential – its reproductive tract anatomy and fertility.

-A male between two female in the mother’s womb will likely be a bit smaller than males next to males.
+A male puppy embryo between two females in its mother’s womb will likely be a bit smaller than males next to males.
 Many years ago, one of my veterinary school professors suggested that as an explanation for small birth weight puppies and kittens.
-Like the effects of position in the womb, no one I know of has studied this effect in dogs or cats, but it has been confirmed in rodents, pigs and rabbits (ref1, ref2, ref3) There are probably other potential undescribed variations and defects in a mother’s uterine horns that might not allow a fetus to grow to its intrinsic potential that are still unknown.
-(Human multiple-birth pregnancies are different because normal implantation in us is in the uterine body, not the uterine horns – but even there, various environmental factors influence multiple birth baby size. [ref])
+Like the effects of position in the womb, no one I know of has studied this hormonal effect in dogs or cats, but it has been confirmed in rodents, pigs and rabbits.
+There are probably other potential undescribed variations and defects in a mother’s uterine horns that might not allow a fetus to grow to its intrinsic (natural) potential that are still unknown.
+(Human multiple-birth pregnancies are different because normal implantation in us is in the uterine body, not the uterine horns – but even there, various environmental factors influence multiple birth baby size.

 A Mother’s Neglect Or Rejection